yassineidrissi/minitalk/README.md

 # minitalk
-## try to undrstand the the subjec first # minitalk
+## try to undrstand the the subjec first